JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 ```

 ## Configuration
-We are going to use `Cucumber` to run our tests so we need to have a configuration file for it.
+We are going to use `Cucumber` to run our tests, so we need to have a configuration file for it.
 At the root level of your project create a file `cucumber.conf.js`

 First of all, we are going to require the following: